-Lightly rotate the nozzle (10) back and forth and in doing so, pull it off of the hand piece (13).
+Lightly rotate the nozzle (10) back and forth and in doing so, pull it off of the handpiece (13).
 It is only pushed-on, not screwed in place.

-well sharpened tungsten electrode (11) and tighten up (hand-tight - do not use a tool to tighten).
+Release the threaded electrode connection (12), insert a well sharpened tungsten electrode (11) and tighten up (hand-tight - do not use a tool to tighten).